 The Commission has established guidelines for dealing with protected information.
-Protected information is stored at the Commission premises with those officers authorised to access and manage it.
+Protected information is stored at the Commission premises and restricted to officers authorised to access and manage it.

 There were no destructions of protected information carried out at the time of these inspections.